Masking no longer required at UHS

 - UHS Delaware Valley Hospital: 607-865-2180

 Your confidentiality is our priority.
-You privacy is important.
-UHS keeps your medical records confidential, however they're readily available when you need to share information with your health care team.
-UHS also teams with HealthlinkNY to make your health records more easily accessible by your health care providers.
+Your privacy is important.
+UHS in New York keeps your medical records confidential, however they're readily available when you need to share information with your health care team.
+UHS also teams with HealtheConnections to make your health records more easily accessible by your health care providers.
 Please note: For security purposes, we do not process requests for medical records via e-mail.

 Who owns my medical records?